Day zero: arrival

 Another couple stopped.
 From Derby.
 The man ‘Do you need water?’.

 ‘No’ I said.
 I had water but I was being parsimonious with it.
-Partly because I didn’t want to run out (there are few water spots) and partly because I hate going to the toilet.
+Partly because I didn’t want to run out (there are few water sources) and partly because I hate going to the toilet.
 If I drink a lot I go every 5 minutes.

 The woman got out a half-litre bottle and virtually poured it down my throat.
 ‘Drink the lot’ said the man, who insisted I ate some sugar.
 Within a few minutes I felt so much better.
 My head began to clear.
 I was seriously dehydrated.
 I hadn’t recognised it.
 Then, like some kind of personal trainer, he coaxed me up to the top.
 ‘Breathe in, hold your breath, breathe out’.